sylvain-combe-sonarsource/sonar-training-app/README.md

 ## Making changes/showing New Code scans
 * __Please fork the repository!
 Do not change this one!__
 * The file `myserver.js` in the root directory contains a commented-out code block.
 Uncomment, commit, and on a fresh scan you'll have New Code results including a vulnerability.
+## He we modified the read me file